Whoever said long-distance relationships aren’t hard has undoubtedly never been in one.

 - the value of quality communication and avoiding over-communication

-- how to prepare for a partner living with you again after a long period apart
+- how to prepare for a partner to live with you again after a long period apart

-We had some interesting callers that shared their long-distance relationship stories, and I shared tips for helping couples navigate this challenging area.
+We had some exciting callers that shared their long-distance relationship stories, and I shared tips for helping couples navigate this challenging area.

 You can listen to the audio of the interview or read a copy of the transcript below.